BradenAnderson/sales-predictions/README.md

 ##### [Project References](#project-references)

 This project would not have been possible without the help of numerous online resources that provided guidance, background knowledge, and helped answered questions that came up along the way.
-I made a great effort to keep tracking of these resources and have provided a list of links below.
+I made a great effort to keep track of these resources and have provided a list of links below.
 Thank you to everyone who was involved in creating and sharing this information.

-In addition to online resources, below I list several awesome books that I kept close by throughout the process of working on this project.
-Each of these books has been the key that helped fill in a knowledge gap and pushed me passed an issue I was stuck on at one point or another, and so I'd like to say thank you to the authors and all those involved in creating and sharing this material.
+In addition to online resources, below I also list several awesome books that I kept close by throughout the process of working on this project.
+Each of these books has been the key that helped fill in a knowledge gap and push me passed an issue at one point or another.
+Thank you to the authors and all those involved in creating and sharing this material.

 **Textbook Resources:**
 1. Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow by Aurelien Geron